barnesy/portfolio/_posts/2018-08-6-lets-read.md

 ![alt text](/assets/img/projects/lets-read/lets-read-invitations-flow.png)

-> Notes happen before or during meetings.
-Notes turn into tasks.
-Notes are posted to Slack for further conversation.
+> I take notes to get an idea out of my head as fast as possible so I can revisit it later.
+I've been using [Paper](https://www.fiftythree.com/paper) to do this.

 ![alt text](/assets/img/projects/lets-read/lets-read-notes.png)

-> We re-worked the hierarchy to bring more emphasis to the family.
+> We re-worked our hierarchy to bring more emphasis to the family.
 This makes invitations much easier to understand.

 ![alt text](/assets/img/projects/lets-read/lets-read-family.png)